Big Brother 10 (American season): Summary

 Following Angie's eviction, HouseGuests competed in the "Livin' On the Edge" endurance Head of Household competition.
 For this competition, HouseGuests stood on the side of a building wall that was slanted towards the ground.
 The HouseGuests had only a bar to hold onto, and the last HouseGuest remaining would be the winner.
 April was the winner.
 During the competition, April convinced Michelle to drop out of the competition when she promised both Michelle and Jessie safety for that week.
 Due to the endurance competition, there was no food competition for this week.
 On Day 25, April chose to nominate Jessie and Memphis for eviction.
 When picking players for the Power of Veto competition, Michelle, Libra, and Jerry were selected to compete; Renny was selected to host.
 On Day 26, HouseGuests competed in the "Slap Shot" Power of Veto competition.
-For this competition, HouseGuests attempted to hit a hockey puck into the center of a goal, and the HouseGuest furthest away each round was eliminated.
-The eliminated HouseGuests could claim a prize, however, a prize could be stolen from a HouseGuest.
-Libra was the winner of the competition, however, chose to take a prize and allowed Jerry to win the Power of Veto.
-On Day 28, Jerry chose not to use the Power of Veto on either nominee.
-Following this, April insisted that her alliance keep Jessie in the house, in an attempt to honor her word to Michelle.
+For this competition, HouseGuests attempted to hit a hockey puck into a goal, and the HouseGuest furthest away from the center each round was eliminated.
+The eliminated HouseGuests could claim a prize; however, a prize could be stolen from them by any person eliminated after them.
+Libra was the winner of the competition but chose to take the Hawaiian vacation from Michelle, leaving her to wear a red leotard.
+Jerry then won the Power of Veto.
+On Day 28, Jerry chose not to use the Power of Veto.
+Following this, April insisted that her alliance keep Jessie in the house in an attempt to honor her word to Michelle.
 Due to Jessie's various arguments with the other HouseGuests, Keesha and Libra began plotting to evict him, thus dividing the HouseGuests into two groups.
-With Keesha, Libra, and Renny wanting to keep Memphis, Jerry, Michelle, and Ollie wanted to keep Jessie in the game.
-It later became apparent that Dan would have the deciding vote, causing both sides to attempt to sway him; as America's Player, Dan was required to vote however the viewers chose.
+Keesha, Libra, and Renny wanted to keep Memphis, while Jerry, Michelle, and Ollie wanted to keep Jessie in the game.
+It became apparent that Dan would have the deciding vote, causing both sides to attempt to sway him; as America's Player, Dan was required to vote however the viewers chose.
 On Day 31, Jessie became the fourth HouseGuest to be evicted from the house in a vote of four to three.